 How Smartphones Change Our Relationships – Info Gadgets

 Humans are social animals.
 We seek companionship and acceptance.
-The we build are critical to our individual happiness and well-being.
+The relationships we build are critical to our individual happiness and well-being.
 On the hierarchy of needs, Maslow puts “love and belonging” third, superseded only by basic physiological survival and general safety.

 The way we fulfill this need is by sharing events, thoughts, feelings and ideas with one another.
 By opening ourselves up to others, we build the trust and common ground required for deep, reciprocal relationships.